What is the General Data Protection Regulation (GDPR)?

-The GDPR is a European Union (EU) data protection law that went into effect on May 25, 2018.
-The GDPR unifies the EU under a single data protection regime for all member states and requires organizations to safeguard personal data and uphold the privacy rights of anyone in the EU.
+The General Data Protection Regulation (GDPR) is a European Union data protection law that unifies EU member states under a single data protection regime.
+It requires organizations to safeguard personal data and uphold the privacy rights of anyone in the EU or Iceland, Liechtenstein, and Norway.

-The GDPR applies to the processing of personal data (Art.
-2 GDPR).
-Thus, only data relating to an identified or identifiable natural person is protected.
-Data relating to a legal entity, e.g., trade secrets or corporate confidential information, is not protected.
-However, the definition of personal data is very broad (for example, online identifiers and IP-addresses are personal data).
+The GDPR applies to the processing of personal data and protects only data relating to an identified or identifiable person.
+The law does not protect data relating to a legal entity, e.g., trade secrets or corporate confidential information.
+However, the definition of personal data is very broad (for example, online identifiers and IP addresses are generally personal data as well).

-"Processing" is also defined broadly as well.
-Almost everything that is done with data, including collection, storage, use and transmission is covered as well as the transfer of personal data within group companies.
+"Processing" is also defined broadly.
+Almost everything done with data, including collection, storage, use and transmission, is covered.
+So is the transfer of personal data within group companies, which also covers mere access.

 The GDPR outlines seven principles for the lawful processing of personal data, including:

-Any member state's data protection authorities can enforce the GDPR.
+Any member state's data protection authority can enforce the GDPR.
 The maximum penalty is €20 million or 4% of global revenue, whichever is higher.
-The authorities can also impose a temporary or definitive limitation including a ban on data processing.
+Authorities or courts can also impose a temporary or definitive limitation including a ban on data processing.

 The authorities are becoming more and more active and are imposing heavy fines, for example: